epfl-ada/ada-2024-project-astonishingdataavengers24/README.md

-# Parallel depiction of societal topics in movies and news : To what extent does cinema capture the key societal issues of its time, and how is this in sync with their representation in the media?
+# Parallel depiction of societal topics in movies and news : To what extent does cinema capture the key societal issues of its time, and how is this in sync with their representation in newspapers?

 ## Abstract